madgrv/City_API/README.md

 ## Usage

-1. Donload the project folder.
-2. Open the `cityAPI.html` file in a web browser.
+1. Go to https://madgrv.github.io/City_API/ alternatively download the project folder and open `index.html` in a browser.
-3. Enter the name of the city you are looking for.
+2. Enter the name of the city you are looking for.
 4. Click the "Get Info" button to see the result.